milvus-io/milvus-docs/site/en/userGuide/tools/birdwatcher_usage.md

     ./birdwatcher
     ```

-## Get familiar with Birdwatcher instructions
+## Connect to etcd

-Once you start Birdwatcher, you will be greeted by a prompt that reads `Offline >`.
+Once you start Birdwatcher using either of the preceding way, you will be greeted by a prompt that reads `Offline >`.
 Type `help` to view the available commands and flags.

 ```shell
 Offline > help